 - Sky brightness and colour changes – along with the light level a sky brightness surface changes.
-These changes can be observed rather when Sun is obscured in 50% or more.
+These changes can be observed rather when the Sun is obscured by 50% or more.
 The sky becomes darker and also changes a color a bit.
 A reddish tint appearance is to be seen for solar obscuration bigger than 50%.
 I wrote about this nearly 2 years ago.
 At the deepest phase of partiality, a sky surface brightness and color changes are considerable.
 During the totality, the sky is similar to the blue hour period of twilight.
 A zenith sky is navy blue, whereas the horizon around, illuminated by airlight has a yellowish appearance likewise during civil twilight looking towards a solar point.
 Sometimes we are able to spot reddish clouds.
 As the totality progress, the sky brightness and colour also change as per the description of the previous article.